Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification_final.md

 # Software Requirements

 The software requirements describe what our game will do and how it is expected to perform.
 There is a total of 50 requirements that have been laid out.
-Out of the 50 requirements, there are 25 function and 25 non-functional requirements.
+Out of the 50 requirements, there are 25 function and 25 non-functional requirements with 5 differing categories.

 ## Functional Requirements